 - The type of riding you and your bike will be undertaking

 - The typical terrain and angle of decent you will be riding

+If you bring your own bike then there's no point filling your excess baggage with spare bike parts (unless your bike requires specific specialist component parts).
 Morzine has some excellent biking shops that sell plenty of spare parts and components for your bike.
 However, remember the spares list does not extend to some obscure pivot in your one off special downhill rig.
-We are talking rear mechs, pedals, cranks, chains, cassettes, brakes, brake pads, cables etc from the more popular manufacturers.
+We're talking rear mechs, pedals, cranks, chains, cassettes, brakes, brake pads, cables etc from the more popular manufacturers.
 The exception to this rule is the rear gear hanger; bring one with you for your bike, especially if it’s of the super funky alternative/rare type.
-The bike shops do not carry this part for all the different bike manufacturers and the models they make and it is probable the most frequently damaged part in the event of a crash.
+The bike shops do not carry this part for all the different bike manufacturers and models, and it's probably the most frequently damaged part in the event of a crash.
 Even a relatively innocuous fall can damage this part and although they can often be bent back into shape, it would be a shame to ruin your holiday if this were not the case.

 Equipment for cycling